Flavors of Croatia - Hike & Bike

 Skill Level — Moderate

-The bike portion of this hike and bike tour is rated as moderate when using a hybrid or road bike.
+The bike portion of this hike and bike tour is rated as moderate when using a standard or road bike.
 When using an electric bike, it is rated as easy.
-However, since an e-bike is slightly heavier than a hybrid bike, it is recommended that you have prior experience riding an e-bike.
+However, since an e-bike is slightly heavier than a standard bike, it is recommended that you have prior experience riding an e-bike.
 A good level of fitness is required, ideally acquired by daily or frequent biking.
 Daily cycling distances average 40 km and entail partly hilly terrain.
 There will also be extended climbs between 400-500 meters per day over a distance of 6-7 km, with a grade of between 6 and 8%.
 All routes are paved and take place on lightly trafficked roads.
 The hiking portion of the tour is rated as easy and is suitable for all levels of fitness.

 Airport Info